-“I can’t stop counting!
+Perhaps you’ve said something like, “I can’t stop counting!
 This is just nuts.
-Stairs, ceiling tiles, window panes – it never ends.
-I don’t understand.
-Why is this happening to me?”
+Stairs, ceiling tiles, adding up license plate numbers – it never ends.
+And it’s ruining my life.
+Why is this happening?”.
+Well, let’s take a look…

 Today we’re going to chat about the biology of OCD.
 Lots of good stuff, so let’s get busy…

-In the image to the left, the right arrow points to the orbitofrontal cortex.
+In the image, the right arrow points to the orbitofrontal cortex.
 The left arrow handles the basal ganglia.
 The caudate nucleus lies within the basal ganglia and the cingulate gyrus extends above it.
 The thalamus lies immediately south.

 But this time around there’s an air of discomfort and misunderstanding.
 The basal ganglia and cingulate gyrus are indicating there’s trouble on the scene, but for the cortex it’s business as usual – even though it has a hunch something’s up.

 At this point, the cingulate gyrus, which aids in shifting attention from one thought or behavior to another, freaks-out.
 As a result, it gets stuck on certain thoughts (obsessions) or behaviors (compulsions).

 Yes, it’s the cingulate gyrus that tells someone enduring OCD that something unpleasant will happen if obsession-generated compulsions aren’t acted upon.
 And the mission is providing relief for intense feelings of anxiety.

 It’s been discovered that a possible genetic mutation may be a factor in OCD.
 The gene involved is hSERT, the serotonin transporter gene.
 By the way, it’s believed that decreased levels of serotonin due to under-stimulated neural serotonin receptors plays a major role in OCD.